 Unfortunately, SEO mistakes can occur.

-Once a major loss damages and disrupts a business, the battle as a site owner has just begun.
+Once a significant loss damages and disrupts a business, the battle as a site owner has just begun.

-Below are more in-depth explanations on what not to do to improve your SEO and ranking.
+Below are more in-depth explanations of what not to do to improve your SEO and ranking.

 On-Page SEO Mistakes

 Content is still king.
 While there are other elements of SEO important to reaching the top of the search engines, high-quality content remains at the top of the list.

 Low-quality content on some parts of a website can impact the whole site’s rankings, and thus removing low-quality pages, merging or improving the content of individual shallow pages into more useful pages, or moving low-quality pages to a different domain could eventually help the rankings of your higher-quality content.

 How To Fix This: First step is to find the weak content on your website.
 To do this, you can go to Google and type site:domain.com and see what pages are indexed in Google.
 From there, determine what pages should be there and if there are pages that should be deleted.
 If you built your site from a WordPress theme, it’s possible you have pages and pages of irrelevant content indexed, and worst, it has nothing to do with your business.